 Is your partner all about things that are quirky and cute?
 Then there’s no question that they’ll absolutely love a sweetheart cactus in their very own home!

 No plant lover’s day is complete without a potted orchid on display!
 With their elegant, soft-colored petals, it’s almost too hard to resist this plant’s charm.
-They’re also just perfect for any love-filled holiday because of their symbolic value – depending on the color of their blooms, you will most likely be sending along with some sweet and romantic messages!
+They’re also just perfect for any love-filled holiday because of the orchid’s symbolic value – depending on the color of their blooms, you will most likely be sending along with some sweet and romantic messages!

 Luckily for all of us, orchids are pretty simple to care for!
 Your recipient just needs to make sure their new potted friend is placed in a well-lit corner and watered enough to thrive.
 Because these greens are categorized as tropical plants, they do require a bit more humidity.
 But actually, a daily misting of your blooms should help mimic a nice, humid environment for any indoor orchid plant!

 If you’re confident that your significant other would love to transform their space into a green-filled oasis, we want to help make their dreams come true!
 On Valentine’s Day, give your special someone the gift of everyday freshness and send a house plant for Valentine’s Day.
+You can also read up on our tips for bathroom plants or how to take care of plants when on vacation.

 Whether you want to convey your sincere feelings to your romantic partner or you know they’ve been meaning to spruce up their living space, you might want to consider gifting them a brand new member of the #PlantsFam – because who said flowers had to be the norm for Valentine’s Day?
 Share your favorite Valentine’s Day plants at #LoveFirst.Shop All